 Many ADA ice makers fit specific business needs.
 Here are a few:

-- Undercounter Ice Makers: Since the ADA requires countertops to be below 32.5” tall, these ice makers meet the height regulations designated by the government.
+- Under counter Ice Makers: Since the ADA requires countertops to be below 32.5” tall, these ice makers meet the height regulations designated by the government.
 Models like the Hoshizaki IM-200BAB ice machine meet these requirements.

 - Hotel Ice Dispensers: It’s important that hotel ice dispensers be ADA compliant since they need to be accessible to guests.
 Hotel dispensers like the Hoshizaki DB-130 hotel ice dispenser and Hoshizaki 200H hotel ice dispenser are designed for this very reason.

 It’s important to note that an ADA ice machine may not be enough for businesses with large ice needs.
-If you run a business that needs over 1000 lbs of ice a day, your best bet is to purchase a large modular ice machine with a bin or multiple ADA ice machines.
+If you run a business that needs over 1000 lbs of ice a day, your best bet is to purchase a large modular ice machine with a bin or multiple ADA ice makers.

 ADA Ice Makers Make a Great Addition to Businesses